zerothi/sisl/docs/scripts/sgrid.rst

    sgrid Rho.grid.nc{0} -G RUN.fdf --diff Rho.grid.nc{1} diff_up-down.cube

 which takes the difference between the spin up and spin down in the same ``Rho.grid.nc`` file.
-The spin specification takes either a single integer or a list of floating point values, as can be seen in the below and shorter equivalent syntax:
+The spin (index) specification takes either a single integer or a list of floating point values, as can be seen in the below and shorter equivalent syntax:

 ::